mamoniot/project-cybersyn/README.md

 To make a basic provider station, create an item buffer of chests or tanks adjacent to the station's tracks, and connect that buffer by wire to the input of the cybernetic combinator.
 To make a basic requester station, repeat the same, except reverse the direction of the inserters or pumps so they are *unloading* instead of loading; then connect a constant combinator to the same circuit network, set it to output the number of item you want this requester station to keep loaded in its item buffer, and flip the sign of each so the signal strength is negative.
 Once the provider station contains the item being requested, a train will automatically be sent to deliver that item from the provider station to the requester station.
 The requester station's buffer will automatically be topped up on the item being requested.
 Be sure that the requester station has the space to at minimum unload 2 fully loaded trains.

 Follow the above directions and you have set up a bare minimum Cybersyn network!
 You may continue adding onto it with more stations and depots and Cybersyn will automatically manage all of them for you.
-At some point you may notice small hiccups within this network, like trains attempting to deliver a tiny amount of an item instead of a full cargo load, or you may want to extend your network with things like multi-item stations or centralized train refueling.
-In either case refer to **Mod Details** below for a in depth explanation of every feature within this mod.
+There is one issue with this kind of network though; trains won't always deliver full loads of cargo, meaning trains will make deliveries more frequently than is necessary.
+To fix this issue you will need to start using "request thresholds".
+To get a full picture of how request thresholds work, either import the official example blueprints from above, or read the **Request thresholds** section below.

 ## Features